lelanthran/csl/README.md

 Nevertheless, if you do find yourself messing with this here's what you are not going to find (yet):
-1. Looping capability (can be faked with recursion if primitives `first` and `rest` existed),
-1. Primitives to enable recursing across a list (superfluous if looping constructs existed),
+1. Looping capability is limited to `while` loops only.
-1. Creating byte-buffers needed for interfacing to many `C` libraries,
+1. Reading and writing the contents of byte buffers which are needed for interfacing to many `C` libraries,
-1. Defining `C` style `structs` so that the scripts can interface to many `C` libraries that take structures,
 1. A garbage collection strategy.
 Currently there is no need for one as the script executes strictly top-down in the tree, and each return from an expression cleans up after itself,